You are here

 Although we are asked frequently to give courses in tile making, the demands in production keep us too busy.
 We do give studio tours and process demos to docents, students, etc. Please call for availability.

 Yes, we accept custom orders.
 The minimum order for custom decos (decorative) tiles starts at $2,000.
-The minimum order for field (solid, single color) tiles is 100 square feet.
-We have an in-house art and design department billed at $80 per hour.
+The minimum order for field (single color) tiles is 100 square feet.

 Yes, our tiles are vitrious, (glass-like).
 Water cannot penetrate to cause problems in areas where frost or freezing is a concern.
 This makes them well suited for water areas such as pools and fountains.

 Usually 10% is recommended.
 If your project has tight areas or a detailed layout you may want to order more.
 Always good to have a stash saved in case of damage from leaky pipes or unexpected remodel by 6 year old on a skateboard...

 We recommend natural gray grout, it's so boring your eye doesn't notice the grout, just the tile.
 Although if you wish, you can darken it a bit with a natural gray/charcoal blend, maybe 3 parts to 1 or warm it a bit with a natural gray/brown mix.

 We recommend a 3/16th" grout joint.
 "Natural Grey" sanded grout also perferred.